 Getting here is quite challenging.
 The road lays on slopes and goes up to 3,000 meters over gorges of Tusheti.
 It is one of the most dangerous roads in the world.

-The only way to get there is via 4×4 car from Kakheti through Abano Pass.
-The road is so narrow that sometimes wheel of the car is in the air and one careless maneuver can be dreadful.
+The only way to get there is via a 4×4 car from Kakheti through Abano Pass.
+The road is so narrow that sometimes the wheel of the vehicle is in the air and one careless maneuver can be dreadful.
 Just a glimpse from the window down the gorge is enough to feel your heart miss a beat.

 The weather, both on the road and villages varies, one minute the sun is shining, the next, you are covered in dense fog and cannot see a thing.
 Evenings here are quite cold, so be well prepared.